Diagnosis and Treatment

 - Wireless Motility Capsule: As described above, a pill-shaped sensor that transmits to a monitor is swallowed.
 The information gathered can measure the transit time of the colon, particularly helpful in patients who might have severe constipation.

 Treatments We Offer

-- Peroral Endoscopic Myotomy (POEM): This minimally invasive surgical technique treats achalasia by relaxing the muscles of the esophagus.
+- Peroral Endoscopic Myotomy (POEM): This minimally invasive endoscopic surgical technique treats achalasia by cutting the muscles of the esophagus.
 A member of our advanced therapeutic endoscopy team typically performs the procedure during an endoscopy by making small incisions from the inside, with no visible scarring.
 The process takes approximately two hours.
 For a day, you remain in the hospital so we can monitor your condition and give you intravenous antibiotics.

 - Gastric Peroral Endoscopic Myotomy (GPOEM): Using the same technique as esophageal POEM, this advanced therapeutic endoscopy procedure is a treatment option for gastroparesis.

 - We work closely with thoracic surgeons, bariatric surgeons, and general surgeons who you may consult with to discuss surgeries such as fundoplication, magnetic sphincter augmentation, roux-en-y gastric bypass or sleeve gastrectomy, and pyloroplasty.